Missouri lawmakers pass bill to cut income taxes - NewsBreak

 The bill Missouri lawmakers passed represents a compromise between Republican senators who wanted even deeper tax cuts and those worried about cutting so much that government services might need to be slashed if future revenue collections are not as strong.
 It does not include an increase to the standard deduction.

-The House also on Thursday stripped a last-minute proposal to phase out corporate income taxes .
-Besides that, members also took off an amendment added by Rep. Hannah Kelly, R-Mountain Grove, that would offer adoption non-refundable tax credits to Missourians who recently adopted a child.
-There would be a $6 million cap for the entire state.
-The lower chamber also removed Aldridge’s provision tacked that would have reduced the sales tax on feminine hygiene products.One Kansas City-area town among top 50 best suburbs to live in
+The House also on Thursday stripped a last-minute proposal to phase out corporate income taxes.

 Pulling back the corporate tax cut amendments in effect blocked House lawmakers from trying to amend the bill Thursday.
-By passing the same bill as the Senate, the House ended the special session and let senators off the hook from returning to the Capitol to negotiate potential differences between the chambers.
+By passing the same bill as the Senate, the House avoided having to negotiate potential differences between the chambers.

-The other reason why lawmakers are here for a special session is to reauthorize tax credits for farmers.
-Last week, both chambers passed their own version of the tax credits.
-The governor vetoed that bill after regular session because he wanted a six-year plan instead of two.

-The tax incentives help farmers and ranchers throughout the state.
-It includes the creation of tax credit programs for retailers of higher ethanol blend fuels and biodiesel, in-state biodiesel producers, establishing or improving urban farm operations, and creating the Specialty Agricultural Crops Act.

-Note: This story has been corrected to show possibility that lawmakers return to work to finish agriculture tax credits.
+Still outstanding is legislation to renew various agriculture-related tax credits, which Parson also tasked lawmakers with handling during the special session.